ace-subido/ace-subido.github.com/src/about.md

 permalink: /about/
 ---

-Just keeping this short (since I really find it awkward to write a bio of myself):
+Just keeping this short since I really find it awkward to write a bio of myself:

 - I'm a christian.
 This is who I am.
 I am a husband to a wonderful woman named [Elain](http://elainojeda.com) and a father to my first baby, Samuel Navi.
 - I make software.
 This is what I do.
 I currently work at [Bloom Solutions](https://bloom.solutions) as a Software Engineer.